 Removal of the Tartar

-After the examination at the dentist’s office near me and it has been ascertained that there are no symptoms of dental infections or diseases, the main teeth cleaning procedure will commence.
-Your dentist would use a scaler to remove tartar on and beneath your teeth, and around your gum line.
+After the examination at the dentist office near me, and it has been ascertained that there are no symptoms of dental infections or diseases, the main teeth cleaning procedure will commence.
+Your dentist would use a scaler to remove tartar on and beneath your teeth and around your gum line.
 The amount of time taken to completely remove the tartar will depend on the amount of tartar to be removed.
 Regular brushing and flossing would have prevented the accumulation of tartar.

 Abrasive Toothpaste Cleaning

-Once tartar has been removed from the surfaces of your teeth, and abrasive tooth cleaning is necessary to remove the tartar in-between your teeth and those left behind after the scaling.
+Once tartar has been removed from the surfaces of your teeth, abrasive tooth cleaning is necessary to remove the tartar in between your teeth and those left behind after the scaling.
 Your dentist would use a powerful electric brush and abrasive toothpaste to clean your teeth deeply to eliminate any leftover tartar.
-The procedure is a bit harsh and may give off a possible abrasive noise, it’s normal and you need not be scared.
+The procedure is a bit harsh and may give off a possible abrasive noise, it’s normal, and you need not be scared.

-Now that your teeth and gum lines have been scaled and scrubbed, your dentist would make you rinse your mouth so that any debris hanging around your mouth will be eliminated.
-The rinsing would be done with a professional mouthwash or mouth rinse, which contains liquid fluoride, to achieve highly recommended results.
+Now that your teeth and gum lines have been scaled and scrubbed, your dentist will make you rinse your mouth so that any debris hanging around your mouth will be eliminated.
+The rinsing would be done with a professional mouthwash or mouth rinse containing liquid fluoride to achieve highly recommended results.

 Application of Fluoride Treatment

-This is the final step involved in deep teeth cleaning in Houston whereby your dentist would apply a fluoride treatment to your teeth.
+This is the final step involved in deep teeth cleaning in Houston, whereby your dentist would apply a fluoride treatment to your teeth.
 This will help to protect your teeth against dental cavities for many months after deep dental cleaning near my procedure.
-The fluoride comes in the form of a foamy gel that is placed on your teeth using a mouthpiece.
+The fluoride comes from a foamy gel placed on your teeth using a mouthpiece.
 The gel is allowed to remain there for some minutes for effective performance.
-The fluoride can also in the form of a fluoride varnish that can be applied on the tooth surface with a little brush.
+The fluoride can also be a fluoride varnish applied on the tooth surface with a little brush.

-To know more about deep dental cleaning or if you have any questions relating to deep teeth cleaning in Houston, don’t hesitate to contact us today.
+Don’t hesitate to contact us today to know more about deep dental cleaning or if you have any questions about deep teeth cleaning in Houston.